zxg3017/CUSS-Net/README.md

 # UG-Net

-The codes for the work "UG-Net: A Simple Unsupervised-Guided Network for Biomedical Image Discrimination and Diagnosis".
+The codes for the work  of UG-Net .

 Requirements